zachdillard/Kush/README.md

-# Kush
+# Ksh
-The Kennesaw Unix Shell is a simple command line interpeter that has six commands.
+The Kennesaw Shell is a simple command line interpeter that has six commands.
 ## help
 Display available commands.
 ## exit